-When planning a seabed mapping survey the objectives generally dictate the standards to follow.
 This national guideline provides the minimum requirements for all seabed mapping activities to enable national coordination and compilation.
-It is thus aimed as an overarching document that can be complemented by more specific requirements surpassing these.
-Appendix D provides some approximate timeframes as a guide for the various activities related to seabed mapping surveys.
+It is thus designed as an overarching document that can be complemented by more specific requirements.
+If data collection is for charting purposes, consult the Australian Hydrographic Office and the Hydroscheme Industry Partnership Program (HIPP) Statement of Requirements (SOR) available at www.hydro.gov.au/NHP.